Mastodon

 Pumas-AI, Inc.

-Developed the module for bioequivalence (BE) analysis in the Pumas ecosystem.
-This included the design, implementation, testing, documentation, maintanence, and coordination with the other components of the ecosystem.
+My work in the product development team was primarily the development of the module for bioequivalence (BE) analysis in the Pumas ecosystem.
+This included the design, implementation, testing, documentation, maintenance, and coordination with the other components of the ecosystem.

 University of Virginia